ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 .. note::

 	This guide is a work-in-progress and should not be considered complete.
-Check back often as we fill out more details based on experience and feedback, and please let us know how this guide can be improved.
+Check back often as we fill out more details based on experience and feedback, and please let us know how this guide can be improved by opening a `GitHub issue in the repository <https://github.com/ansible-collections/community.hashi_vault/issues>`_.

 .. contents::